The Census Survey took place on Sunday 21 March 2021 and was released 28 June 2022.

 We are committed to the Fairness agenda, promoting equality and cohesion, tackling inequalities and creating a harmonious society.

-We also have a duty to protect people from discrimination in the workplace and wider society under the Equality Act 2010.
+We also have a duty to protect people from discrimination in the workplace and wider society under the GOV.UK - Equality Act 2010.